W-symmetry, topological vertex and affine Yangian: representations

 By construction, these new generators of the algebra have simple commutation relations with $e_j$ and $f_j$ generators (as well as with themselves),

 as can also be verified for small $j$ directly.
-In the context of representations of $\mathcal{Y}$, $\chi_j$ generators are additive in boxes of the plane partition (just as the generating function $\psi(u)$ was multiplicative): from the commutation relation (SV) and action of $e_j$ generators (\ref{eansatz}) we find
+In the context of the representations of $\mathcal{Y}$, $\chi_j$ generators are additive in the boxes of the plane partitions (just as the generating function $\psi(u)$ was $\varphi$-multiplicative): from the commutation relation (SV) and action of $e_j$ generators (\ref{eansatz}) we find

 Commutation relations (SV) (which followed from (Y4), (Y4'), (Y5), (Y5') and (Y0)) let us reduce the commutation relations (Y1) and (Y2) to only $\mathrm{(Y1)}_{00}$ or $\mathrm{(Y2)}_{00}$.
 In fact, using the symmetry